-I am pretty guilty of forgetting this one, so I made it step one.
-I always start with good intentions, but I get home and the baby is crying because he wants out of his car seat and the dogs are barking because they want to come inside and I drop the five bags I’m carrying on the nearest clean surface intending to come back to them “later”.
+It happens to me too.
+I get home and the baby is crying because he wants out of his car seat and the dogs are barking because they want to come inside.
+So, I drop the five bags I’m carrying on the nearest clean surface intending to come back to them “later”.

-Often, instead of putting everything away right then, like I know I should, I leave it out so I can return to my project “later”.
+Instead of tidying up before I walk away, like I know I should, I leave everything out so I can return to my project “later”.
 Unfortunately, when it’s time for the next project and I need that space, I end up wasting valuable time and energy cleaning up the mess that I should have cleaned up earlier.

 I urge you to learn from my mistakes.
 Always clear your workspace before you leave it.
-This may feel tedious in the moment, but it will simplify your life and your projects.
+This may feel tedious in the moment, but it will simplify your life and your projects in the long run.